OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 });
 ```

-After running the script in Frida and seeing the `[*] sg.vantagepoint.a.a.a modified` message in the console, enter a random value for "secret string" and press verify:
+After running the script in Frida and seeing the `[*] sg.vantagepoint.a.a.a modified` message in the console, enter a random value for "secret string" and press verify.
+You should get an output similar to this:

 ```
 michael@sixtyseven:~/Development/frida$ frida -U -l uncrackable1.js sg.vantagepoint.uncrackable1